goldmann/poorsmatic/README.md

 You can read more about the application in the [blog post](http://immutant.org/news/2012/12/11/openshift-postgresql).
 This is a Ruby version of the application, based on [Sinatra](http://www.sinatrarb.com/) and [TorqueBox](http://torquebox.org/).

+## Twitter credentials

+You need to use your Twitter OAuth credentials.
+You can generate required set of keys/secrets on the [Twitter apps page](https://dev.twitter.com/apps).
+Create a new application (or use existing) and modify `torquebox.rb` afterwards.

 ## Database

 You need to prepare PostgreSQL database for the application.